Spread happiness to customers by providing creative art designs! • Provide assistance for sales, customer service, production, and production

-Public artists create large paintings, sculptures, and installations that are meant to be seen in public spaces.
+Public artists create large paintings, sculptures, and displays called "installations" that are meant to be seen in public spaces.
 These works are typically displayed in parks, museum grounds, train stations, and other public areas.

 Sculptors design and shape three-dimensional works of art, either by molding and joining materials such as clay, glass, plastic, and metal or by cutting and carving forms from a block of plaster, wood, or stone.
-Some sculptors combine various materials to create mixed-media installations.
+Some sculptors combine various materials to create mixed-media displays called "installations."
 For example, some incorporate light, sound, and motion into their works.

 Sketch artists, who are a particular type of illustrator, often create likenesses of subjects with pencil, charcoal, or pastels.
 Their sketches are used by law enforcement agencies to help identify suspects, by the news media to show courtroom scenes, and by individual customers for their own enjoyment.

 Tattoo artists use stencils and draw by hand to create original images and text on the skin of their clients.
 With specialized needles, these artists use a variety of styles and colors based on their clients' preferences.

 Video artists shoot and record experimental video that is typically shown in a recurring loop in art galleries, museums, or performance spaces.
 These artists sometimes use multiple monitors or create unusual spaces for the video to be shown.